 - Professional Fit: Your job role must align with the company’s licensed activities.

-- Job Offer & Contract Signing: Secure your employment and sign the contract.
+- Job Offer & Contract: Obtain a job offer and sign your employment contract.

-- Entry Permit Application: Your employer applies for and receives your entry permit.
+- Entry Permit Application: Your employer will apply for and obtain your entry permit.

-- Enter the UAE: Travel to Dubai with the entry permit.
+- Enter the UAE: Arrive in Dubai using your entry permit.

-- Medical Fitness Test: Undergo a mandatory test at an approved health center.
-This test screens for communicable diseases such as Tuberculosis (TB) and HIV/AIDS.
-Passing this test is a mandatory requirement to proceed with your residence visa application.
+- Medical Fitness Test: Complete the required medical examination at an approved health centre.
+This test screens for communicable diseases, including Tuberculosis (TB) and HIV/AIDS.
+You must pass this test to continue your residence visa application.

-- Apply for Emirates ID: Submit your biometrics and application.
+- Emirates ID Application: Submit your biometrics and complete the application process.

-- Visa Stamping: Your residence visa is stamped in your passport.
+- Visa Stamping: Your residence visa will be stamped in your passport.

-- Receive Your Emirates ID: Your ID card is delivered, finalizing your residency.
+- Receive Emirates ID: Your ID card will be delivered, completing your residency process.

 To apply for a 2-year employment visa in Dubai, the following documents are typically required: